 Claim [1] rejected under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
-112, second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor, or for pre-AIA the applicant regards as the invention.
+112, second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
+112, the applicant), regards as the invention.

 - 1. This rejection must be preceded by form paragraph 7.30.02 or 7.103. - 2.
-This form paragraph should be followed by one or more of the following form paragraphs 7.34.02 7.34.11, as applicable.
+In bracket 1, pluralize "Claim" if necessary, insert claim number(s), and insert --is-- or --are-- as appropriate.
+Any claim dependent on a listed rejected claim should be reviewed to determine if the dependent claim should be rejected as indefinite for the same reason(s) as the listed rejected claim(s), and if so, the dependent claim(s) should be added to the listed rejected claim(s). - 3.
+This form paragraph should be followed by one or more of the following form paragraphs 7.34.02 7.34.10, and/or 7.34.23 7.34.24 as applicable.
 If none of these form paragraphs are appropriate, a full explanation of the deficiency of the claims should be supplied.
 Whenever possible, identify the particular term(s) or limitation(s) which render the claim(s) indefinite and state why such term or limitation renders the claim indefinite.
 If the scope of the claimed subject matter can be determined by one having ordinary skill in the art, a rejection using this form paragraph would not be appropriate.
-See MPEP §§ 2171 - 2174 for guidance.
+See MPEP §§ 2171 2174 for guidance.
 See also form paragraph 7.34.15 for pro se applicants.

-¶ 7.34.02 Terminology Used Inconsistent with Accepted Meaning
+\P 7.34.02 Terminology Used Inconsistent with Accepted Meaning